AlexSabourinDev/cranberry_blog/StretchyReflections.md

 We need to find out how much light reaches the viewer!

-To find out how much light reaches the viewer, we need to know how much light each microfacet reflects towards the viewer.

-Since we assumed that our surface was made up of tiny little perfect mirrors, only a single **exact** orientation of mirror will reflect light to our viewer.
+To find out, we need to know how much light each microfacet reflects towards the viewer.
+Since we assumed that our surface was made up of tiny little perfect mirrors, only a single exact orientation of mirror will reflect light to our viewer.
 Every other mirror will not contribute to what our viewer sees.

 ![](StretchyReflections_Assets/MirrorSurface_HitsEye.PNG)